About Community Chess Club

 While chillin' at the CCCR pool party in Vegas, admiring the flesh parade and pondering the wisdom of doubling down when the dealer shows a face card, it HIT ME ...
 CCCR is already a successful and popular chess club.
 We try to give the leaders autonomy and that generates pleasant people with a desire to accomodate the wishes of the membership.

 Contributions to this website become my property.
 While gratefully acknowledged, they don't constitute an endorsement and no association should be inferred.
+My favorite band is the Reo Brothers.

 Editorial content is generally authored by me, Randy MacKenzie, President of the Hair Club for Cats.
 See an error?
 Sorry about that.
 We're committed to keeping this information accurate.
 Report the error here and we'll get it fixed ASAP.

 Thanks to FIDE Master and USCF Senior Master Igor Nikolayev, FIDE Master and ICCM Isay Golyak, USCF National Master Matt Parry, and USCF National Master Stephen Capp for contributing many instructive games for publication.
-You'll certainly find Jim Trowbridge's excellent blog, Smoke the Pawn, interesting as well as informative.

-The games database was updated July 30, 2022 6:46 PM and has 2037 games.
+The games database was updated April 27, 2024 2:17 AM and has 1440 games.

 Friends say "Goodbye!" to Isay Golyak